 “Which Consequence Should I Give My Child?”
 How to Create a List of Consequences for Children

-Many of the questions we receive on the Parental Support Line involve consequences and incentives.
+Many of the questions we receive during our online parent coaching sessions involve consequences and incentives.
 Parents wonder how to set them up effectively, and how long to give them.
-Another frequent question we receive is simply, “What am I supposed to use as a consequence—or a motivator?”
+Another frequent question we receive is simply, “What am I supposed to use as a consequence—or as a motivator?”